Grocery retailing

 Turnover was Euros 35 billion

-1930s, Lidl and Schwarz Grocery Wholesale founded in Germany.
+1930s, Lidl and Schwarz Grocery Wholesale founded in Germany (owned by the Schwartz family).

 1973 First Lidl store opened, in Germany.